-Choosing a CPU for your homebuilt computer is one of the very first things you will want to do during the planning stage.
-The CPU you choose will affect every subsequent decision you make about the components you choose, and will be a crucial factor in how your completed machine performs.
+Traditionally, choosing a CPU for a homebuilt computer has been the first decision made when planning a computer build.
+That's still true in many cases, especially for general-purpose computers.
+The CPU you choose will affect almost every subsequent decision you make about the components you choose, and will be the most crucial factor in determining your computer's abilities and limitations.

 Things to Think About when Choosing a CPU